 Danette McGilvray, President and Principal, Granite Falls Consulting

-Danette will be co-chairing and speaking at the IRM UK Enterprise Data & Business Intelligence and Analytics Conference Europe 18-22 November 2019, London, on the subject ‘Bridging the Gap: Learn Leadership Lessons from the Building of the Golden Gate Bridge‘.
+She also co-chaired and spoke at the IRM UK Enterprise Data & Business Intelligence and Analytics Conference Europe 18-22 November 2019, London, on the subject ‘Bridging the Gap: Learn Leadership Lessons from the Building of the Golden Gate Bridge‘.

 We know that data and information underlie everything that happens in this world.
 We truly want to make a difference within our sphere of influence.
 How can we best do that?
 No matter if you are new to the data scene or have spent a good part of your working life on some aspect of managing data and information, let me share three ideas that helped me both at the beginning of my career and throughout my working life: 1) Show up, 2) Continue to learn and improve your skills, and 3) Build your network of trusted colleagues – and be a trusted colleague.

 Show up.
 Every move throughout my career was made available to me because I showed up.
 I attended a conference, joined in a conversation at an early-morning breakfast, introduced myself to someone at lunch, attended a professional association meeting, asked a question, exchanged business cards, talked to the person sitting next to me in a class, posted an answer to a question.
 At the time I did not know the people I met would be the ones who opened doors for me and that I would also help them.
 Of course, we can show up virtually through LinkedIn and on-line discussion groups.
 But I still believe that face-to-face is best, particularly when first meeting.
 Even if geographically separated, we can have a one-on-one conversation using video chat.
 No matter the skills you possess, if no one knows you, how can you provide help?
 How can you be in the running for that next exciting role?